One Day in Las Vegas: Detailed Itinerary with Top Sights (+Map & Tips)

 The Strip

 You really cannot miss the famous Las Vegas Boulevard, aka The Strip.
-However, this street stretches over 4 miles (almost 7 km), and some parts are more impressive than others.
+However, this street stretches over 4 miles (almost 7 km), and some parts are a lot more impressive than others.

 The absolute ‘must-see’ is the Strip between Mandalay Bay (just north of the ‘Welcome to the Fabulous Las Vegas’ Sign) and The Venetian.